Farewell to the King: Filming

 Filming started August 24, 1987.
 The film was shot on location in Borneo (Bau District, Sarawak, Malaysia).
 Nolte arrived in Borneo a month before filming began.
 "We could have shot this film in the Philippines for a lot less money", he says.
 "But this is where it happened.
 These are the real people.
-These are real Iban.
-This is the land of Rajah Brooke.
-You know, the older I get, the more I feel I am like a Viking."
+These are real Iban."

 "This is a tough film, but you kind of like the toughness of it here", said Milius on location.
 "This is an adventure.
 If you're a romantic like me, you think of yourself out building the Panama Canal, or being the Rajah Brooke.
 You can't think of that if you're in a rainstorm in the San Fernando Valley."

-Milius' then-girlfriend played Haver's fiancée.
+Milius' then-girlfriend played Nigel Haver's fiancée.

+Coates went on location to edit the movie.
+She said Milius had "no consideration for people at all.
+And he was a boorish, vulgar, crude, rude man, and not a very good director.
+Very good writer.
+But not a very good director.
+All he thought about was food and his girlfriend."
+She recalled Milius would fall asleep in the jungle while directing and "he didn’t control Nick Nolte at all, who was a very good actor but he does need some help from the director."

+She also said Milius "Jlikes people who say how marvellous he is all the time...
+He was always saying, ‘Oh isn’t that like a David Lean shot.’...
+And one day I said to him, ‘How about having a John Milius shot today for a change?’ you know, and that didn’t go down very well."
+She claimed "we could never find him the night before to find out if he wanted to work on the Sunday or not, because he was going round all the clubs trying to find his girlfriend who was standing him up with one of the extras or something, and, you know, it was all very nasty."

 Editing

 Post-production was to be done in England but the falling US dollar meant that it was done in Los Angeles.
+Anne Cotes, who had done an initial rough cut, left the project during this stage.

 According to Milius, the film was his best movie but it was "completely cut to pieces" by executives at the studio.
 In February 1989 he said, "Orion isn't behind it.
 They don't think it is going to be big at the box office.
 You put all the sweat and blood you can into it, and the outcome is whatever happens."